neve-linux/neveports/Usage.md

   a fresh temporary root.
 Unlike with `xbps-src`, this does not create a performance problem, as everything is much faster.
 * Created packages are automatically signed.
-With `xbps-src` this would be a potential security hazard, but `cbuild` can guarantee no malicious process can get access to your signing keys.
-That means repositories generated with `cbuild` are ready to be deployed in remote locations.
+With `xbps-src` this would be a potential security hazard, but `nbuild` can guarantee no malicious process can get access to your signing keys.
+That means repositories generated with `nbuild` are ready to be deployed in remote locations.
 * There is only one profile for each architecture for both native and cross builds.

 <a id="preparing"></a>

 ### Preparing

 You will need to generate a signing key.
 You can do that like this:

 ```
-$ ./cbuild keygen
+./nbuild keygen
 ```

 You can optionally pass your own private key name or path as an argument.
 If